graphql/graphql-spec/spec/Section 5 -- Validation.md

 ### Fragment Spreads

 Field selection is also determined by spreading fragments into one another.
-The selection set of the target fragment is unioned with the selection set at the level at which the target fragment is referenced.
+The selection set of the target fragment is combined into the selection set at the level at which the target fragment is referenced.